ftdot/EasyTl/documentation/userguide/configuration.md

 4. Insert your **API HASH** inside the quotes where `API_ID = ''`.
 Result must be as `API_HASH = 'aaaabbbbccccddddeeeeffffgggghhhh'`
 5. Go to the [@myidbot](https://t.me/myidbot) and get **your id**
 6. Replace **-1** to **your id** where `MY_ID = -1`.
 Result must be as `MY_ID = 9999999999`
 7. As optional, you can change the language of the userbot.
-To do this, change value insert `lang` to this:
+To do this, change value in `lang` to this:
    - `en` - English language
    - `ru` - Russian language
    - `ua` - Ukrainian language